projectara/greybus-spec/source/special.rst

 flag is set are unspecified.

-During the initialization of a Greybus System, following a successful :ref:`svc_hello`, the SVC shall attempt to exchange Module Inserted Operations with the AP for each attached Module.
+During the initialization of a Greybus System, following a successful :ref:`svc-hello`, the SVC shall attempt to exchange Module Inserted Operations with the AP for each attached Module.

 Unless an error occurs, there is a unique Primary Interface to each